DanMcInerney/pymetasploit3/README.md

 # Contributions

-I highly encourage contributors to send in any and all pull requests and issues.
+I highly encourage contributors to send in any and all pull requests or issues.
+And thank you to allfro for writing the original pymetasploit library.